 4. Select your Nonprofit Website Template

-All of our non-profit and school websites come with a beautiful, mobile responsive WordPress template.
-Just let us know which template you like, and we’ll start from there.
+All of our nonprofit and school websites come with a beautiful, mobile responsive WordPress template.
+Just let us know which of our templates you like, and we’ll start from there.
 Our templates can be easily customized to match your organization’s or school’s brand.
-They include editing tools and image upload and sizing features to make it easy for administrators to create the prefect website.
+They include editing tools and image upload and sizing features to make it easy for administrators to create the perfect website.
 Don’t worry if you prefer a custom design or don’t see what you’re looking for in our templates, we can work with any WordPress template (additional fees apply).

 5. Select Private Domain & Install SSL Certificate

-Our non-profit websites are build on cloud technology and industry leading security standards.
+Our nonprofit websites are built on cloud technology and industry-leading security standards.
 All domain pages are secured with a SSL (secure sockets layer) certificate.
-A SSL certificate insures a secure connection is established between a website user and the server where the website data originates.
+An SSL certificate ensures a secure connection is established between a website user and the server where the website data originates.
 It is signified in a website’s URL by the use of HTTPS (instead of just HTTP).
 Secure sessions use encryption methods to ensure that data can be more safely transferred.
 Read more on the importance of SSL.
 We will need to setup DNS or confirm domain ownership to complete this important step.

 6. Determine Site Content & Provide Existing Assets

 If you already have an organization website and Facebook page, this usually comes together pretty quickly.
 What content do you want to include on your website and what images or video do you already have?
 Do you want a WordPress blog and online calendar?
-Our templates provide a good starting point, but your team will know what information is needed for your constituents.
+Our templates provide a good starting point, but your team will know what information and provide the content that is needed for your constituents.

 Here are a few recommendations to get started building an effective non-profit website:

 - Fewer options on the primary menu navigation help constituents to focus.
 Don’t add too many menu items, but rather categorize and add content under about 6-8 main menu items.